TIBCOSoftware/bpme-samples/loan-application-custom-ui-sample/README.md

 This process is used to create data for the **Spondulix** application, which includes following details:

-· Customer details
+Â· Customer details

-· Loan details
+Â· Loan details

-· Status of the loan (Approved or Rejected)
+Â· Status of the loan (Approved or Rejected)

 #### *Steps to Create a Customer*